qiq15001/Webpage/content/talk/NESS-talk/index.md

 view: 3

-abstract:"Stages of Objective Memory Impairment (SOMI) has been recently proposed by Grober et al. (2018) as a new classification system that provides a clinical vocabulary for describing the type and severity of episodic memory impairment in preclinical Alzheimer's disease (AD).
-We evaluate the diagnostic accuracy of SOMI using a joint model for the time to AD and SOMI that is assessed longitudinally.
-In particular, we estimate the sensitivity and specificity of SOMI at 3, 5, or 7 years from the baseline assessment for each subject using all subsequent assessments.
-Our method was applied to the Baltimore Longitudinal Study of Aging.
-The receiver operating characteristic (ROC) curve and the corresponding area under it (AUC) show that SOMI has potential for predicting incident Alzheimer disease.
-Years of education significantly improved prediction compared to SOMI alone."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.